Best Snowboarding Jackets

 Value: For its price and the Gore-Tex technology designed into the jacket, the Burton A 2L Boom Gore-Tex Jacket brings you an affordable option that provides several excellent benefits.

-- Great weather-proofing technology
+- Great warmth capturing technology

-Could be warmer
+- Could be more stylish

 Quicksilver Black Alder 2L Gore-Tex